-Rental car provides the most freedom for exploring Tri-Valley.
+Rental car provides the most freedom for exploring the Tri-Valley.
 However, a rental car is not required for visiting this region, which is awesome!

-For example, flying into SFO (San Francisco International Airport) and traveling to Tri-Valley is super easy, even for solo travelers!
+For example, flying into SFO (San Francisco International Airport) and traveling to the Tri-Valley is super easy, even for solo travelers!
 Tri-Valley’s Dublin/Pleasanton Station is the final stop on the blue Daly City-Dublin/Pleasanton BART line.

 Simply board the BART at SFO and switch at the Daly City station to board the train for Dublin.

-Where to Stay in Tri-Valley
+Where to Stay in the Tri-Valley

-As for accommodation, Tri-Valley has a variety of options for all budgets.
+As for accommodation, the Tri-Valley has a variety of options for all budgets.
 Do your research ahead of time to find the perfect town and hotel for your solo trip.